ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 When the supplied Voltage exceeda 39V, the servo coils might be energized all the time, resulting in excessive heat.

+The [Stepperonline documentation](https://www.omc-stepperonline.com/index.php?route=product/product/get_file&file=1641/User%20Manual%20Of%20iSV2-57TR-48V400A.pdf) suggests to use AWG16 wiring.

 # BOM
 Given prices are just indicators.
 Sellers regularly offer discounted prices, e.g. I paid for the iSV57 60€, for the linear rail 46€.

+Disclosure: Some of the links below are affiliate links, which means we may receive a commission at no cost to you if you make a purchase.
+By using the provided links, you help me buy tools or hardware for further investigations.

 ## Mechanical parts